Film: Koirankynnen leikkaaja [trans. “Dog Nai Clipper”]

 Fearing for Sakke’s life, Mertsi takes off in the dark of night and boards a train in the morning to Kainuu.
 While on the train, he meets an old comrade, Eetvi Manninen (Taisto Reimaluoto), who saved Mertsi’s life on the frontline.
 When asked where Mertsi was heading, the war cripple mentions a logging site.
-However Eetvi is unaware of what Mertsi actually meant; and as a logger, heading to a worksite in Kainuu, he escorts Mertsi.
+However, Eetvi is unaware of what Mertsi actually meant, and as a logger, heading to a worksite in Kainuu, he escorts Mertsi.
 The reunited duo finds employment under a kind foreman (Ville Virtanen), a Lapland veteran, with Eetvi acting as Mertsi’s guaranteer.
 Or at least this is how the beginning of the film plays out.

 The viewers will gain an insight of the harsh economic climate of Finland after the Winter and Lapland Wars.
 As the agrarian country struggles to pay off its reparations to the Soviets, her citizens could barely afford food and clothes.
-Many leads the life of labourers prior to industrialization of the nation.
+Many leads the life of labourers prior to the industrialization of the nation.
 However, the life of living in a logging camp is chosen as a backdrop.

 Hi-ho, it’s off to work we go.